MidnightRAT/armbian-SKIPR-MINI/README.md

 ### First start and upgrade armbian
 - Install EMMC on printer SKIPR-MINI v1.0 board.
 - Connect to ethernet and power on the printer.
 Your printer must acquire an IP address using DHCP.
+- Login to printer via SSH with user: root passwd: 1234